Ambuli: Plot

-The film begins in the cornfields within a village in South India, where a British forest ranger who is in charge of the fields has been alerted by some strange noises coming from inside the fields.
+The film begins in the cornfields within a village in Tamil Nadu, where a British forest ranger who is in charge of the fields has been alerted by some strange noises coming from inside the fields.
 He sets out with his dog and searches for the source of this noise.
 Suddenly, the dog is dragged inside and brutally killed by an unknown beastly creature called Ambuli.
 Then, the ranger is also dragged inside and killed.

-Then the film shifts to the 1970s, when a college farewell party is going on at Arthur Wellington College.
+Then the film shifts to 1978, when a college farewell party is going on at Arthur Wellington College.
 Two college friends, Amudhan and Vendhan, have decided to stay back in the college hostel and spend the vacation there.
 Amudhan's girlfriend Poongavanam lives in the nearby village of Poomanandhipuram, which is currently almost abandoned.

 One night, Amudhan decides to go through the cornfield to Poomanandhipuram to meet with Poongavanam.
 While he returns, he hears the same strange noise and is chased and thrown off his cycle by Ambuli.
 Amudhan runs to the college, where he meets Vendhan, tells him what happened, and reveals to him that Ambuli is real.
 They both decide to visit the cornfield together that night to see what is happening.
 They both travel the entire field and find a wooden cabin, where the ranger once lived, and they meet a mysterious man named Sengodan (revealed to be Ambuli's brother) there.
 Sengodan guards the fields, but his looks cause suspicion to Amudhan and Vendhan that he might be Ambuli, and they escape from the cabin.

 The next day, Amudhan asks Vendhan's father Vethagiri about Ambuli and Sengodan.
 Vethagiri is angered by the news that they both travelled alone in the cornfields and tells them that Ambuli lives there.
 It has killed so many people that Vethagiri become an alcoholic to get rid of his fear of Ambuli.
 He recounts the origin of Ambuli.
 About 40 years ago, on the day of the solar eclipse, a pregnant woman named Ponni, who has no one except her first son, walks into the village of Poomanandhipuram but faints right under the sun, which it was believed that one who comes out on a solar eclipse will be badly affected by the radiation, and she gave birth to her second child that very night.
 However, the baby that was born was not exactly a human: it was half-human and half-beast.
 The villagers then locked both Ponni and Ambuli in the house.
 Ponni, who was given a choice to destroy Ambuli, decides to let him go, while committing suicide, Ambuli escapes into the fields, and to date, it has been killing humans.
 Vethagiri also reveals that Sengodan is a murderer.